 Some required rituals are physically demanding.
-Daily distances to be covered between sites range from 5 to 12 miles.
+Daily distances to be covered between sites range from 8 to 19 km (5 to 12 mi).
 Pilgrims may travel via prebooked bus, commercial taxi, or on foot, but any of these methods will be slow and take hours.

 Food: During the stages of Hajj, facilities for preparing and storing food are simple and without refrigeration.
-It is best to eat freshly cooked food and avoid street vendors.
+Eat freshly cooked food and avoid street vendors.

 Crowds, crush, stampede, and trauma: Congestion is severe.
 Pilgrims have been crushed during stampedes, including a stampede in September 2015 in which more than 700 pilgrims died.
 The most common causes of trauma are from accidents on roads crowded with vehicles and pedestrians and from slaughtering animals inexpertly.

 The Saudi authorities forbid the taking of photographs (still or video, including mobile telephone photographs) at the Holy Mosque at Mecca or at the Prophet's Mosque at Medina.
 This restriction also includes the courtyards surrounding these holy sites.
 Any violation is likely to lead to the confiscation of one's camera.